-You only need to worry about index size if your application runs on dedicated hardware (you are on an Enterprise plan).
+You only need to worry about index size if your application runs on dedicated hardware (your plan has the Enterprise add-on).
 Though there is no strict upper limit to an index’s size, we recommend you keep indices smaller than 102GB.
-This ensures good performance.

-This is 80% of the RAM capacity (128 GB) of dedicated servers, which leaves 20% of the RAM capacity to handle all of your indexing tasks.
-If the index size exceeds the 128 GB capacity, performance degrades severely: data is swapped back and forth between temporary and permanent memory, which is a very costly operation.
+It represents 80% of the RAM capacity (128 GB) of dedicated servers, which leaves 20% of the RAM capacity to handle your indexing tasks.
+If the index size exceeds the 128 GB capacity, performance degrades severely: data swaps back and forth between temporary and permanent memory, which is a costly operation.

-Keep in mind there is no limit on the number of records an index can have, there’s only a limit on the memory capacity of the hardware.
+There is no limit on the number of records an index can have, only on the memory capacity of the hardware.

 Regarding pricing, we count the number of operations performed every month.
 If you hit the limit of your plan, we’ll charge you a fee for the extra operations you’ve performed, based on the over-quota pricing of your current plan.